 Sport at Pineham Barns in 2022-2023:

+MAT PE Lead used to support, coach and mentor new PE Lead through observations of all staff including external coach.
+100% of teaching was deemed to be good or outstanding and this was validated by external partners.

 All children took part in House Competitions throughout the year and competitive competitions across the Preston Hedges Trust (YrR – 6).

 Sports Captains (Y6 pupils) were introduced and worked with children across the school, offering additional opportunities for sport at lunchtime.

-75% of disadvantaged children took part in funded extracurricular sporting activities through the school
+67% of disadvantaged children took part in funded extracurricular sporting activities throughout the school

-75% SEND children accessed additional clubs throughout the year.

-47% of children were able to swim 25m+ after a term of swimming lessons.
+100% of children participated in enrichment sport activities, which supported developing their own interests and talents beyond competitive sport.